A Brief History of I&R and the National I&R Support Center

 In response to a growing number of I&R specialists assisting older adults and their caregivers within the aging network, in 2001, the I&R Support Center was instrumental in helping AIRS launch the Aging Specialty for I&R Certification (CIRS-A).
 The Center supported this certification by developing CIRS-A training curriculum, providing training to specialists, and launching a train-the-trainer initiative, as well as partnering with AIRS to improve and update exam and training materials.

-A major development experienced by the I&R/A network over the last decade is the network-wide movement toward integration of aging and disability service delivery systems.
-This move toward integration is a result of several factors: State and federal programs focused on expanding home and community based services, decreased state and federal budgets, and combined federal funding streams.
+A major development experienced by the I&R/A network over the past couple of decades is the network-wide movement toward integration of aging and disability service delivery systems.
+This move toward integration is a result of several factors: State and federal programs focused on expanding home and community based services, budgetary considerations, and the need for improved consumer access to information on long-term services and supports across populations .
 Important indicators of this change include two key developments: the implementation of Aging and Disability Resource Centers (ADRCs) starting in 2003, and the creation of the U.S. Department of Health and Human Services, Administration for Community Living (ACL) in 2012.
 ACL is the umbrella organization for AoA, the Office on Disability (OD) and the Administration on Developmental Disabilities (ADD), and is charged with developing policies and improving community supports for older adults and people with disabilities.